Bevan Spencer von Einem: The trial

 The defence opted for von Einem to give an unsworn statement from the dock, rather than give sworn evidence from the witness box.
 In his unsworn statement, von Einem detailed his alibi with what he claimed happened between 5 June and 11 July 1983.
 He again claimed that on 5 June he had picked up Kelvin in North Adelaide, had driven him to his home, and later had dropped him off in the Adelaide CBD.
-He also claimed that he was sick with the flu for the next week after that and did not return to work until 14 June. von Einem was quite sketchy on his activities after that, however he did remember what he did on 10 July, the day the body was dumped on the airstrip.
+He also claimed that he was sick with the flu for the next week after that and did not return to work until 14 June.
+Von Einem was vague on his activities after that, however he did remember what he did on 10 July, the day the body was dumped on the airstrip.
 He said that he was at a relative's birthday party with his mother for most of that evening, and after dropping off a friend on the way home, had gone straight to bed and then to work the next day.
 He also addressed the issue of the noisy exhaust on the car heard during the abduction of Kelvin, by stating that the exhaust on his Ford Falcon (which von Einem had sold on 16 July 1983, purportedly to raise money for his overseas trip) was less than two years old and in good condition.
 He closed his unsworn statement by again claiming his innocence.

 The defence then called various witnesses in an attempt to corroborate von Einem's story.
 The witnesses included colleagues and friends who testified to him being unwell and at home during the first week of Kelvin's captivity.
 Also testifying for the defence was the bushwalker, who while walking his dogs through the airstrip had discovered Kelvin's body on 24 July.
 The purchaser of von Einem's Ford Falcon detailed the condition of the car, and the relative who hosted the birthday party on 10 July stated that von Einem and his mother had arrived there at 5:30pm and left at 10:30pm.
 Photographs of von Einem at the party were also tendered to the court.
 Finally, the defence called von Einem's mother to testify about her son's activities over the weekend upon which Kelvin was kidnapped.
 Under cross-examination, the prosecution were able to show inconsistencies in her current testimony compared to her earlier statements to police about von Einem's whereabouts on the weekend of 4–5 June, which weakened the defence case considerably as this highlighted von Einem's change the previous February of his account of what happened on the night of 5 June 1983.